Joao-Nery1/Joao-Nery1/Projeto_SaaS_BI/1.Docs/Projeto_SaaS_BI.md

 ## 📝 Project Description

 This project simulates the real-world scenario of a technology startup operating under the **SaaS (Software as a Service)** model, focused on offering a subscription-based digital platform.
-The goal is to develop a complete **Business Intelligence cycle**, starting with data modeling, progressing to SQL database creation, and ending with dashboard construction using **Power BI** and **Excel**.
+The goal is to develop a complete **Business Intelligence cycle**, starting with data modeling, progressing to SQL database creation, and ending with dashboard construction using **Power BI**.

 This repository covers the **first three phases of the project**, with a modular structure for future expansions (Python, Machine Learning, etc.).